jperek/rust-challenge-csv/README.md

 * Use some kind of concurrency to allow the application to read from disk and process records at the same time, similarily for writing records to disk and serializing them to string representation.
 Just a thread and a channel could make significant impact.
 * I expect many of the operations made in the app to allocate, which could certainly be avoided.
 * Maybe if the system operated on a very high number of clients and a low number of transactions, a more fine-tuned structure could be selected.
 This would influence both CPU performance and memory usage
+* I could also validate transactions as they come.
+At the moment I'm keeping all transactions in memory, I could check if they are valid keeping track of available resources for each client.
+That would be very beneficial in case of a large number invalid transactions, but in turn it would increase memory usage for cases where the number of clients is larger.